lizrea/koha-plugin-patron-emailer/README.md

 - Start with a header line which names the columns used
 - Contain a column titled `cardnumber` containing the card numbers of the patrons to be emailed.
+- Contain a column titled `email` containing the email addresses to be emailed

 When configuring the email, template toolkit syntax is used to display any column names in the csv file.